cs10/sp15/checkoffs.md

 ## Due: 02/20/15

-* In your experimental “Number-guessing” game, which algorithm did you find to be faster?
+* In your experimental <code>Number-guessing</code> game, which algorithm did you find to be faster?
 Why?
-What type of search is “Higher/Lower” representing?
+What type of search is <code>Higher/Lower</code> representing?
 * What happened with the time it took for your computer to counter up the numbers between 1 and x when you started doubling the numbers?
 Tripling the numbers?
 What do you think would happen with the time I multiplied your top number by 8?
-* Please show me your Non-Gauss and Gauss “Add all numbers In”.
+* Please show me your Non-Gauss and Gauss <code>Add all numbers in</code>.
 Which was faster?
 Why?
-* Please show me your “Are the numbers of (LIST) distinct?”
-What is the difference between “Worst-Case” and “Best Case” in Terms of Runtime?
+* Please show me your <code>Are the numbers of (LIST) distinct?</code> block.
+What is the difference between "Worst-Case" and "Best Case" in terms of Runtime?
 * Of all the runtimes you have discovered thus far, can you rank them from “fastest” to “slowest”?
 Why is runtime important for the programs that we create?`
 </div>